-Then this basic guide to planning your website is for you.
+Then this article on planning your website is for you.

-Note: This is Part 3 of the article where we take you through the process of planning a website or blog.
+Note: This is Part 3 of the article where we provide essential information on planning a web presence.

-- For Part 1 of the article series, go here: Planning Your Website – What You Need To Know First – Part 1
+- For Part 1 of the article, go here: Understanding The Website Planning Process – Part 1

-- For Part 2, go here: Planning Your Website – The First Steps – Part 2
+- For Part 2, go here: The Website Planning Process – Part 2

 Understanding The Website Planning Process – Part 3

-- Step 3 – Managing Your Website’s Technology
+- Step 3 – Manage Your Website’s Technology

 - Step 6 – Defining Site Categories